commonkestrel/fateful/Arch.md

 # Architecture

+The F8ful CPU is a custom CPU designed to run at 1 MHz, though it can theoretically run up to 2.5 MHz.
+It is inspired by Ben Eater's [8-bit computer](https://eater.net/8bit) and the [JDH-8](https://github.com/jdah/jdh-8).

 ## Control Word

-The control word toggles operations inside the CPU, and enables CPU control based on instructions.
+The control word contains flags that control operations inside the CPU, and enables CPU control based on instructions.

 This control word changes every clock cycle,